python/cpython/Doc/c-api/unicode.rst

 .. c:function:: Py_UCS4* PyUnicode_AsUCS4Copy(PyObject *unicode)

-   Copy the string *u* into a new UCS4 buffer that is allocated using :c:func:`PyMem_Malloc`.
+   Copy the string *unicode* into a new UCS4 buffer that is allocated using :c:func:`PyMem_Malloc`.
 If this fails, ``NULL`` is returned with a :exc:`MemoryError` set.
 The returned buffer always has an extra null code point appended.